pranavrey01/portfolio/README.md

-# portfolio
+# Portfolio

-will change it time to time
-This project is built with:
+This is my personal portfolio website.

+Note: I update my live portfolio occasionally, so the online version may differ slightly from the code in this repository.

+Built With
-- Vite
+Vite
-- TypeScript
+TypeScript
-- React
+React
-- shadcn-ui
+shadcn/ui
-- Tailwind CSS
+Tailwind CSS